-The 6-3 native of Chesapeake, Va., led High Point University (N.C.) in field goal percentage as a senior and was third on the team in rebounding and blocks before being selected by the Globetrotters in their seventh annual player draft in June 2013.
-Sporting a 44-inch vertical leap, the muscular Law finished his career second on the Panthers’ career rebounding list.
+Thunder was a standout player at High Point University (N.C.), where he led the Panthers in field goal percentage as a senior and was third on the team in rebounding and blocks.
+Sporting a 44-inch vertical leap – he could already dunk when he was in the sixth grade – the muscular Law finished his career second on High Point’s all-time rebounding list.

 Get the latest Globetrotter news delivered to your inbox.